Athalia L. J. Irwin

-Athalia Lizzie Johnson Irwin (1862-1915) was an American Universalist minister who broke gender barriers within her denomination.
+Athalia Lizzie Johnson Irwin (September 23, 1862 – October 6, 1915) was an American Universalist minister who broke gender barriers within her denomination.
 She was the first Southern-born woman to be ordained in the Universalist denomination and was also often the first female minister to serve in the pulpit of churches in the South and West.
-She was the first female editor of the The Universalist Herald, a religious newspaper serving the American South.
-Irwin's ministerial career, which started later in life, was significantly influenced by two forces: Rev. Quillen Shinn, a venerable Universalist missionary, and the missionary zeal of the Young People's Christian Union (Y.P.C.U.).
+She was the first female editor of The Universalist Herald, a religious newspaper serving the American South.
+Irwin's ministerial career, which started later in life, was significantly influenced by two forces: Rev. Quillen Shinn, a venerable Universalist missionary, and the missionary zeal of the Young People's Christian Union (YPCU).

 Early life

 Athalia Lizzie Johnson was born on September 23, 1862, in El Dorado, Arkansas.
 She was the sixth child of the Baptist minister Rev. William C. Johnson (born 1825) and Elizabeth Jane Gray (1828–1870).
 Both her parents were raised, married, and gave birth to their first four children in Georgia.
 In 1856, Elder W.C.
 Johnson was ordained in the Baptist faith in Georgia as an "Evangelist of the Gospel Ministry."
 At this time, the Johnson family lived in Valley Plains in Harris County, Georgia, where Johnson made a living as a preacher/farmer.

 Sometime in the late 1850s, Johnson moved his family to the rural city of El Dorado, Arkansas.
 Johnson served as a part-time minister to the El Dorado Baptist Church and the nearby Hopewell Missionary Baptist Church.
 However, as was typical for many preachers of this time, Johnson continued to support his family by farming.
 He was relatively prosperous.
 In 1860, just a few years after he arrived in Arkansas, he owned 30 acres of land, a lot in town, horses, cattle, and four enslaved people.
 Johnson's fortunes were reversed by the American Civil War (1861-1865).
 In 1867, he was required to sell his land to settle debts and leave the pastorate of El Dorado Baptist Church.